reikookamoto/2025-09-24_intro-to-tidyverse/README.md

 -   `dplyr`: files for the first half of the workshop, focusing on data manipulation.
 -   `ggplot2`: files for the second half, focusing on data visualization.
--   `more-ggplot2`: more practice code to deepen your ggplot2 skills!